 The easy-to-access settings menu gives control over music, narration, language, and text, making this a very user-friendly app.
 Some cool extra features: users can watch the award-winning animated short film in its entirety along with an additional “making of” video.

-A separate IMAG-N-O-TRON app (requires later generations of Apple devices with iOS5 and a WiFi connection; $0.99) allows users to point their device at a page of the print book and watch it come to life on the screen.
+A separate IMAG-N-O-TRON app ($0.99) allows users to point their device at a page of the print book and watch it come to life on the screen.